 If you are searching for a quiet, quaint, and relaxing getaway, the Indian River in Delaware is the vacation for you.
 Indian River Marina, located in the Delaware Seashore State Park near Rehoboth Beach, is the launching point to epic fishing and festivals.
 Absorb your daily dose of sunshine and relaxation as you fish the day away, canoe, or kayak across the waters of the Indian River inlet.
 Wranglers and boaters that are looking to stay overnight can rent cozy cottages on the banks of the river.

-Located on Chesapeake Bay, Annapolis is a boaters dream with 253 marinas and harbors, nearby state parks, and an extensive list of activities that includes fishing, watersports, swimming, hiking, crabbing, fishing, boat racing, boating clubs, shows, and social events on Chesapeake Bay.
-Annapolis boasts 400 miles of coastline, the perfect playground for any boater with or with out their family in tow.
+Located on the Chesapeake Bay, Annapolis is a boater's dream with 253 marinas and harbors, nearby state parks, and an extensive list of activities that includes fishing, watersports, swimming, hiking, crabbing, fishing, boat racing, boating clubs, shows, and social events on the Chesapeake Bay.
+Annapolis boasts 400 miles of coastline, the perfect playground for any boater with or without their family in tow.

 Boating and water-centered activities are considered a way of life in Charleston, South Carolina.
 With an abundance of inlets, harbors, and marinas that offer serene sights, boaters in Charleston will never get bored.
 If you are unsure of your seafaring needs, an abundance of boating clubs and sailing schools await your arrival.
 While you let your sea legs adjust, you can visit the historical city center or explore the various art galleries, antique shops, and restaurants.